lanternadev/lanternadev/README.md

 - SharePoint Online Site Provisioning Module.
 This was built on the PnP Provisioning Engine.
 Deploy and manage sites, pages, lists, views, content types, properties, etc.
 - Automated deployment and management of M365 Purview Risk and Compliance.
 - Fully automated end-to-end deployment of Azure DevOps Repository for PowerShell modules.
 This clones to a local Git repository and uses Plaster to deploy module templates.
-- SharePoint on-premises migration module, built using the ShareGate PowerShell Module and PnP.
+- SharePoint online migration module, built using the ShareGate PowerShell Module and PnP.
 - PowerShell Module to identify SP on-premises site collections approaching their quota limit.

 ![Microsoft SharePoint ](https://img.shields.io/badge/Microsoft_SharePoint-0078D4?style=for-the-badge&logo=microsoft-sharepoint&logoColor=white)